Yogndr/Dynamic-Form/README.md

 # Dynamic Form Implementation in React
-## ObjectiveThis project demonstrates a dynamic form implementation using React.
+## Objective-This project demonstrates a dynamic form implementation using React.
 The form fields are generated based on a backend API response and adjust dynamically based on user selections (e.g., selecting different options from a dropdown changes the form structure).
 ---
 ## Features
 - Form fields are dynamically generated based on mock API responses.- Form structure updates dynamically as users interact with dropdowns or other input fields.